fbpx

 Reason 2: Current School System Promotes Knowledge Over Application and Critical Thinking

-Traditional schools tend to prioritize rote memorization over critical thinking and problem-solving skills.
+Traditional brick-and-mortar schools tend to prioritize rote memorization over critical thinking and problem-solving skills.
 Students are often taught to memorize facts and figures without truly understanding their significance or application in the real world.

 Many students learn the facts to pass a test or receive a good grade without experiencing the joy of learning.
 When asked, they reply, “Why would I learn something other than to pass a test?”
 This approach fails to foster creativity, innovation, and independent thinking, which are vital in the modern workforce.